deckhouse/deckhouse/modules/015-admission-policy-engine/docs/README.md

 You can read more about each policy variety in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

-Default cluster policy is defined as follows:
+The type of cluster policy to use by default is determined based on the following criteria:
-- Clusters that were bootstrapped with Deckhouse version before v1.55 have `Privileged` as default PSS policy for all non-system namespaces;
+- If a Deckhouse version **lower than v1.55** is being installed, the `Privileged` default policy is applied to all non-system namespaces;
-- Clusters that were bootstrapped with Deckhouse version equal to or above v1.55 have `Baseline` as default PSS policy for all non-system namespaces;
+- If a Deckhouse version starting with **v1.55** is being installed, the `Baseline` default policy is applied to all non-system namespaces;

-- Updating a cluster to v1.55 doesn't change its default PSS policy automatically.
+**Note** that upgrading Deckhouse in a cluster to v1.55 does not automatically result in a default policy change.

-It's possible to redefine default cluster PSS policy globally with [configuration](configuration.html#parameters-podsecuritystandards-defaultProfile) as well as locally with labels.
-For setting PSS policy per namespace set the label `security.deckhouse.io/pod-policy =<POLICY_NAME>` to the corresponding namespace.
+Default policies can be overridden either globally ([in the module settings](configuration.html#parameters-podsecuritystandards-defaultProfile)) or on a per-namespace basis (using the `security.deckhouse.io/pod-policy=<POLICY_NAME>` label for the corresponding namespace).

 Example of the command to set the `Restricted` policy for all Pods in the `my-namespace` Namespace.